Course Selection Advice

 Q- When will I have lunch?

 A- Lunches are randomly assigned to students during periods 4 through 7.
 Students cannot request a specific lunch period (unless there is a documented medical reason).
-For half of the year, freshman will be assigned to take two programs during half of their lunch period.
-The first program is called Skills for Success and it consists of a 9 week program on study skills, test taking strategies and it even does some preliminary work for the College Resource Center.
-The second program is Computer Skills.
-It is also a 9 week program that concentrates on word processing and typing skills.
-Again both of these programs meet for 9 weeks, five days a week for 25 minutes a day during the student's lunch period.
+For half of the year, freshmen will be assigned to take a program called Freshman Transition during their lunch period.
+Freshman Transition occurs during first semester only, two days a week for 25 minutes a day during the student's lunch period.

 Q- How many honors classes should my son or daughter take?